stpeterinchains/refresh/README.md

+# Deprecation Notice

+This code ran from May 2020 through August 2021.

+Kept for posterity.

 # The Cathedral of Saint Peter-in-Chains

 This repository contains the source for a Google Cloud Function that supports the website of [The Cathedral of Saint Peter-in-Chains](https://stpeterspeterborough.ca/), an historic church located in Peterborough, Ontario.